National Health Investors, Inc. research snapshot

 NHI AI Stock Forecast Scenarios

-The NHI AI stock forecast uses EPS, FFO trends, valuation multiples, portfolio occupancy, SHOP margins, deployment yields, financing costs, dividend coverage, and technical trend rather than a single deterministic price prediction.
-The bullish case becomes more likely if NHI grows earnings through accretive investments, occupancy rises, rates stabilize lower, and the market applies a higher REIT multiple.
-The bearish case becomes more likely if operator distress rises, SHOP margins compress, rates rise, or the stock de-rates further from its all-time high.
+The NHI AI stock forecast uses FFO, FAD, valuation multiples, portfolio occupancy, SHOP margins, deployment yields, financing costs, dividend coverage, and technical trend rather than a single deterministic price prediction.
+The bullish case becomes more likely if SHOP same-store NOI turns positive, Bickford stabilizes, NHI deploys the roughly $560 million investment pipeline accretively, and the market applies a higher REIT multiple.
+The bearish case becomes more likely if SHOP margins compress, tenant distress rises, rates climb, or the stock de-rates from its all-time high.

 Bullish case